Avery-Levin/Avery-Levin.github.io/ReadMe.md

  As this guide is meant for beginners and won't cover certain advanced topics, I would also recommend that you look at Java-specific guides afterwards.
-I fidn that is  easier to understand Java-based FTC code now that I understand how the FTC SDK works.
+I find that is  easier to understand Java-based FTC code now that I understand how the FTC SDK works.

 ## Contributing
-To contribute, all you have to do is make a pull request to the _Dev_ branch with the changes you would like to make.
+To contribute, all you have to do is make a pull request to the main branch with the changes you would like to make.
 This is greatly appreciated as this is currently a solo, volunteer project.